 Note that OEE improved from the first week to the second.
 The improvement came from a better availability ratio.
 On the other hand, the quality yield declined significantly and requires attention.

-How to Apply OEE Formulas to Collect Data and Overcome Shop Floor Challenges with Telit deviceWISE
+How to Apply OEE Formulas to Collect Data and Overcome Shop Floor Challenges with deviceWISE

-Telit deviceWISE simplifies the architecture, as you can see in Figure 2.
+deviceWISE, powered by Telit Cinterion, simplifies the architecture, as you can see in Figure 2.
 It operates as middleware with features that include:

 - Real-time machine data collection